 CPA is a highly consultative organization on matters that requires the decision making members.
 In fact, the activities of CPA are highly decentralised with annual seminars on cross cutting issues nearly held in close proximity to the various countries in regional blocks.
 The CPA bulk of the budget emanates from the UK; those some developed country branches are supporting their activities nearly autonomously.
-The CPA can approve treaty changes on issues that are of interest Branches especially on trade or economic transactions among themselves101.
+The CPA can approve treaty changes on issues that are of interest Branches especially on trade or economic transactions among themselves.
 The new members who have been admitted to Commonwealth are admitted to the CPA.

 The CPA UK holds annual event that christened the 'International Parliamentary Conference' (IPC) that attracts members of international parliaments from other IPIs as well engage thematic discussion on topical issues of climate change, gender based violence, democracy and effective governance, poverty alleviation, and peace and security among other things.
 In 2014, the international parliamentary conference had thematic issues that are centred on the role of parliamentarian in managing African economic agenda for regional development.
-In a momentous conference of 2016 that included 50 parliamentarians, 35 speakers, and 25 observers globally, was centred on sustainability, energy and development 102.
+In a momentous conference of 2016 that included 50 parliamentarians, 35 speakers, and 25 observers globally, was centred on sustainability, energy and development.
 The conference led to the development of an e-handbook that provides information and practical tools for members of parliaments in understanding and capacity to deliver on legislation, scrutinise, and advocate deliver sustainability, energy, and development.
 This is consistent with the Sustainable Development Goals (SDGs) ratified in the 70th United Nations General Assembly.
 This implies CPA synergies well other international organizations such as UN to adverse agenda for common good of humanity.
-The next IPC will held in March 2017 and the topical issue will addressing national security issues especially in the imminent global terror threats and the parliamentarians can play a role.